TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

-> Okay, so what I mean here, is that CombineFuture extends our concept of Future here, CombineFuture does support dependent operations --> like the actions that trigger upon future's completion.
+> Okay, so what I mean here, is that `CompletableFuture` extends our concept of Future here, `CompletableFuture`does support dependent operations --> like the actions that trigger upon future's completion.
 But without blocking the thread (example, thenApply())

 </br>